Created by James Crumley (1939-2008

 If you're looking for sprawling, impressionistic tales of sex and drugs and guns and rock'n'roll, you've come to the right place.
 The novels of James Crumley read like the literary equivalent of a Warren Zevon album, with more than a little Hunter S. Thompson's bad craziness and Jack Kerouac wanderlust jacked in.

 And C.W.
-SUGHRUE, the redneck good ol' boy and sometime private eye who hails from Meriweather, Montana, with a taste for mind-altering substances, high-powered weaponry and a definitely non-linear approach to detective work, is just the kind of man suited to suited to suck an adventure.
+SUGHRUE, the redneck good ol' boy and sometime private eye who hails from Meriweather, Montana, and has a hankering for mind-altering substances, high-powered weaponry and a definitely non-linear approach to detective work, is just the kind of man suited to suited to suck an adventure.

 In fact, Crumley readily acknowledges, "Milo is my good side, Sughrue's the bad."
 And although they never appeared in the same novel until 1996's Bordersnakes, they both frequently mention a former, nameless partner and now-and-then drinking buddy.
 It's not too hard a stretch to believe they're referring to each other here.
 And Crumley himself admits that C.W. and Milo "are friends, actually."
-(Winter 1994, TAD).
+(Winter 1994, The Armchair Detective).

 And don't be misled by the kinder, gentler C.W. who pops up in the latest novel, 2005's appropriately titled The Right Madness.
 Oh sure, at first it looks like C.W. has finally cleaned up his act, even quitting smoking.
 But taking on a case for a psychiatrist pal of his who plays with C.W. in an over-50 softball league (!) soon has him falling back into his old habits, with whiskey, cocaine, assorted painkillers and tobacco right back on the menu and boasting "I was a fistful of random trouble again."

-It's not the first time C.W.s climbed on the wagon, or the first time he's fallen off in rather spectacular fashion.
+It's not the first time C.W. has fallen off in rather spectacular fashion.
 In Bordersnakes, we found C.W. almost settled down, with a wife and child.
-Well, until Milo showed up, anyway.
+Well, until the supposedly older, wiser Milo showed up, anyway.
 But you've got to give the bastard credit for at least trying...

-Crumley's books are among the most-respected private eye novels of the last twenty or so years and Crumley has earned a reputation as one of today's foremost writers of private-eye fiction, with C.W.'s debut, The Last Good Kiss (1978) generally considered a stone-cold classic of the genre, and The Mexican Tree Duck received the 1994 Dashiell Hammett Award for Best Literary Crime Novel.
+Crumley's books are among the most-respected private eye novels of the turn of the millenium, and Crumley earned a reputation as one of that era's foremost writers of private-eye fiction.
+C.W.'s debut, The Last Good Kiss (1978) is generally considered a stone-cold classic of the genre, and The Mexican Tree Duck received the 1994 Dashiell Hammett Award for Best Literary Crime Novel.

 Report respectfully submitted by Kevin Burton Smith.